Sustainable and regenerative sourcing

 With the Dairy Farmers of America, we’re also trialling an approach to reduce greenhouse gas emissions while improving animal health and welfare.
-Over 2019–2020, we explored the benefits of a probiotic feed additive with one of our suppliers, with the aim of reducing emissions of methane.
+Over the last few years we have explored the benefits of a probiotic feed additive with one of our suppliers, with the aim of reducing emissions of methane.

 Working with our supply chain

-At the same time as working with individual farming groups, we want to collaborate across the sector to achieve higher sustainability standards.
+At the same time as working with farming groups and individuals, we want to collaborate across the sector to achieve higher sustainability standards.
 We work with the Dairy Sustainability Framework, developed by SAI Platform, which seeks to create a holistic approach to sustainability in the global dairy value chain and align the goals of buyers and producers.

-This has led to the launch of the Sustainable Dairy Partnership (SDP).
-Opens in new window The SDP is what is known as a 'business-to-business' sustainability model, bringing us together with other buyers, and with suppliers representing 30% of global milk volume.
-It’s built on the Dairy Sustainability Framework (DSF) Opens in new window and its 11 criteria addressing sustainability issues.
+This has led to the launch of the The SDP is what is known as a 'business-to-business' sustainability model, bringing us together with other buyers, and with suppliers representing 30% of global milk volume.
+It’s built on the and its 11 criteria addressing sustainability issues.
 The SDP also requires all milk processors to address the prevention of deforestation, the protection of animal welfare and human rights, and compliance with local legislation.

 Supporting regenerative farming in dairy

 Farmers who manage to improve are compensated, based on a third-party audit.
-Beyond meeting Caring Dairy’s Basic Requirements, farmers can reach Silver or Gold level performance, with increasing reward for each level.
+Beyond meeting Caring Dairy’s Basic Requirements, farmers can reach Silver or Gold level performance, with increasing reward for each level.sustainable tea

 Tackling social issues in the tea supply chain